-Welcome to the Program for Biomedical Ethics at Yale School of Medicine, which serves as a nexus for a community of individuals from throughout the medical campus and beyond who share a common interest in education, research, and clinical practice in the field of medical ethics.
-The affiliated faculty and staff is drawn from the Yale School of Medicine and joined by members of the Schools of Nursing, Law, Divinity, Epidemiology and Public Health, as well as Yale-New Haven Hospital staff, colleagues from the Interdisciplinary Center for Bioethics, the Hastings Center and others.
+Our affiliated faculty and staff is drawn from the Yale School of Medicine as well as members of the Schools of Nursing, Law, Divinity, Epidemiology and Public Health and Yale-New Haven Hospital staff, colleagues from the Interdisciplinary Center for Bioethics, The Hastings Center and others.
 The Program for Biomedical Ethics incorporates a diverse group that brings a wide range of experience and expertise to the table.
 Many of those on our affiliated faculty and staff are known nationally and internationally in the field of bioethics.

 Our program coordinates the ethics education of Yale medical students over the course of the four years, including assistance for those who choose to write their thesis in this area.
 In addition, educational programs are provided for other members of the Yale medical community, such as journal clubs, working groups and special conferences.